isabelwang30/cse15l-lab-reports/lab-report-2-week-4.md

 # Lab Report 2
 ## Incremental Development, Bugs, and Symptoms
 ---
 In this lab report, we will look at three changes made to the `getLinks()` method to address bugs.
-The method, given a Markdown file, returns a list of all the webpage links present *in Markdown format*, ie: \[text to display](link).
+The method, given a Markdown file, returns a list of all the webpage links present *in Markdown format*, ie: `[text to display](link)`.

 ---
 ### 1. Wrongly Adding Image Links